 For all the craziness and challenges, there are at least as many advantages of having a big family.
 Of course, kids can learn EVERY SINGLE one of these things with fewer or zero siblings.
 There are so many opportunities to learn!
 And I 100% advocate having the family size that’s right for YOU, whether that be 2 kids or 1 kid or 0 kids!
 There are so many wonderful things about families of all shapes and sizes.

 That said, these are a few things that we love about having a lot of kids and that large family life provides us lots of opportunities to learn.
 Here are some of our favorite big family advantages!

 This post about big family advantages contains affiliate links, but all opinions are 100% my own.
 That means I earn a small commission if you purchase through my link, but doesn’t change your price.

-5 Advantages of a Big Family
+Benefits of a Large Family

 1) Communication and social skills.

 Whether my kids are in full-time public school (as they normally are) or are being homeschooled (what they are currently), it’s wonderful to have a whole host of of friends and frenemies right at home.
 Because there’s always someone around, they learn to both laugh and play and communicate positively, and also get lots of experience communicating negatively.